wizwizdev/wizwizxui-timebot/README.md

 - First, download the Navicat software or DB Browser for SQLite (you have to crack the Navicat software, but it has a nice user interface)
 - Download the x-ui panel database file, which is in x-ui.db format, from the server which is in the path etc/x-ui/x-ui.db
-- Enter the x-ui.db database file into the desired software, then delete the last configuration and save the project
+- Enter the x-ui.db database file into the desired software, then delete the last user configuration and save the project
 - Upload the new file to the server and restart the panel once, the problem will be solved